 FORENSIC SCIENCE H/A: 11, 12 (6 credits)

-This course is a standards-based introduction to the topics of Criminology within the field of forensic science.
-Forensic Science is the application of science to those criminal and civil laws that are enforced by agencies in the criminal justice system.
-It applies the knowledge and technology of science for the definition and enforcement of such laws.
-Students will be required to apply principles and techniques from the areas of chemistry, physics, biology, and geology to analyze the many different types of physical evidence that may be recovered during a criminal investigation.
-Students are required to prepare formal criminal investigation reports and give oral reports on their findings.
-They will also be required to participate in mock courtroom trials where they must present their scientific evidence in a clear and informed manner to a “jury” and/or “judge”.
-Topics covered include: History of Forensics, The Crime Lab, Glass, Fingerprinting, Hairs, Fibers, Paint, Document Examination, Blood, Blood Splatter Analysis, DNA Analysis, Drugs & Alcohol, Footprints, and Forensic Anthropology.
-The course culminates with students investigating an actual crime scene, applying the techniques and skills acquired throughout the course.
+Forensic science is the application of science to those criminal and civil laws that are enforced by agencies in the criminal justice system.
+Students will apply principles and learn authentic lab techniques in the areas of biology, chemistry, physics, and psychology to analyze evidence that may be recovered during a criminal investigation.
+Students will create reports, share findings, and defend conclusions.
+Topics covered include: Crime Scene Documentation and Analysis, Forensic Psychology, Fingerprinting, Biological Basis of Blood, Blood Spatter Analysis, DNA Analysis, Entomology, Anthropology, and Toxicology.
+The course culminates with students investigating a crime scene, analyzing multiple pieces of evidence, and applying the techniques and skills acquired throughout the course.
 Students should be aware of the nature of the course content before choosing to enroll.